Endesfelder-Lab/EVE-software/README.md

 All of EVE can also be accessed via the command-line.
 For a detailed overview look at `EVE_CommandLine.ipynb`.

 ### 12. Exemplary data
 The EVE software is packaged with three exemplary datasets, found in the **Data** folder: DNA-PAINT nanoruler, *E. coli* with endogenous RpoC-mEos3.2 and Nile Red membrane stain, and an $\alpha$-tubulin labeled Cos7 dSTORM sample.
-Here are succint instructions for how to fully analse these datasets:
+Here are succint instructions for how to fully analyse these datasets:

 1. Nanoruler (DNA-PAINT):
    - In EVE, in the processing tab, set the Dataset location to the */Data/Nanoruler/Nanoruler_Small.hdf5* file (via the *File...* button).